 Research Engineer in numerical simulation and holder of an HDR in applied mathematics, Emmanuel Labourasse develops new models and new numerical methods for the numerical simulation codes.
 He is interested in hyperbolic and parabolic PDEs for the modelisation of the radiation hydrodynamics and the fluid-structure interaction.
-He is currently superving two thesis.
+He is currently superving three thesis.

 Computers & Mathematics with Applications, Volume 158, Pages 56-73, ISSN 0898-1221, 2024